TEAM

 Luisa also served as the director and Executive Producer for Rise-Home Stories, an innovative storytelling project funded by the Ford Foundation, which brings together artists and advocates from all over the country to collaboratively harness the power of narrative in the fight for housing, land, and racial justice.
 The award-winning project includes an animated web series, children’s book, non-fiction podcast, interactive site, and video game that have engaged multigenerational audiences around the world.

+As a narrative consultant, Luisa works with clients in diverse sectors of social justice advocacy and philanthropy to become better storytellers in the fight for a more just and equitable future.
 Luisa also wrote and directed the multi-platform documentary Land of Opportunity, which chronicles the reconstruction of New Orleans through the eyes of those on the frontlines.
 The project includes a feature film, which was commissioned by Arté in France for the 5th anniversary of Katrina, and a groundbreaking interactive web platform produced in conjunction with partners in six cities.
 Luisa also co-produced the documentary Wal-Mart: The High Cost of Low Price, for which she worked undercover as a cashier at a Florida superstore, wearing a hidden camera..

 LUISA DANTAS, DIRECTOR/PRODUCER